Geo-AID/Geo-AID/geo-aid-book/src/reference/display-system.md

 Variables and literals don't accept any properties, no matter the type.
 Beyond that, additional properties may be added depending on the kind of construction (used function).
 Details on those are in the documentation of respective functions.

-## Properties on variable deinitions
+## Properties on variable definitions

 Variable definitions display their defining expressions.
 Properties defined on definitions are passed onto the expression.
 Additionally, if no label is given, the variable name is parsed as a MathString and used as a label if the parse was successful (and if there is no `display_label=false`).